 Everybody knows cigarettes are terrible for your health.
 Tobacco smoke contains over 7,000 chemicals, at least 70 of which are known to cause cancer, with countless others causing emphysema, heart disease and a whole raft of other health problems.
 But at least people know the likely consequences if they do light up.

-With electronic cigarettes—or ‘e-cigs’ as they’re commonly known—there is no such guarantee.
+With electronic vaporisers—or 'vaping' the common term for using a vaporizer—there is no such guarantee.
 Little is known about the health consequences of using these colourful and stylishly trendy ENDS (electronic nicotine delivery systems).
 They come in a variety of forms, from e-cigs that look like cigarettes, complete with a red tip that glows on every inhalation, to e-pipes, e-hookahs and e-cigars.
 Some ENDS are fashioned to look like everyday objects such as pens or USB thumb drives.

 But no matter the colour, shape or name of the device, they're all designed to allow users to inhale an aerosol vapour that contains nicotine.